Skip to main content

 Limitations

-• Access is limited to items with role-based Security Role permissions; sharing-based and hierarchy-based ACLs are not supported.
+• Glean supports role-based security permissions only.
+Sharing-based and hierarchy-based ACLs are not supported.

-• Only one Dynamics 365 organization (tenant) can be connected per Glean data source instance (DSI).
+• You can connect only one Dynamics 365 organization (tenant) per Glean data source instance (DSI).

 Requirements

-• Microsoft Dynamics 365 Sales module must be licensed and accessible within your organization.
+• Microsoft Dynamics 365 environment must be licensed and accessible within your organization.

 • An O365 data source (OneDrive or SharePoint) set up in Glean and linked to the same Azure tenant as Dynamics 365.